Meredith R. Theisen

 • Kevin Scott & Meredith R. Thomas, Commercial Transactions and Contract Law, 55 Wayne L. Rev. 147 (2009)

-• Selected to the Indiana Rising Stars List in 2021, composed of no more than 2.5 percent of the lawyers in the state under age 40 selected by Super Lawyers, a Thomson Reuters business
+• Selected to the Indiana Rising Stars List in 2021, 2022, and 2023, composed of no more than 2.5 percent of the lawyers in the state under age 40 selected by Super Lawyers, a Thomson Reuters business

 Understanding is a two-way street.